BBO-repo/ros-exercise/README.md

 N.B:
 + The additionnal library dependencies `libgtsam-dev libgtsam-unstable-dev` are directly installed in the provided [`Dockerfile`](Dockerfile).
-+ ROS Noetic is not directly supported but [patch/patch_liosam](patch/patch_liosam) allows to solve the build issue, also documented in [LIO-SAM/issues/206](https://github.com/TixiaoShan/LIO-SAM/issues/206#issuecomment-1095370894).
++ ROS Noetic is not directly supported but [patch/patch_liosam](patch/patch_liosam) allows to solve the build issue, which is also documented in [LIO-SAM/issues/206](https://github.com/TixiaoShan/LIO-SAM/issues/206#issuecomment-1095370894).

 Open a terminal in your container and go to the ROS source worspace directory, in our case `gem_ws/src`.
 Then clone the `LIO-SAM` ROS package, apply the patch and build your workspace